openpaperwork/libpillowfight/README.md

 ### Stroke Width Transformation

+This algorithm extract text from natural scenes images.

+To find text, it looks for strokes.
+Note that it doesn't appear to work well on scanned documents because strokes are too small.

+This implementation can provide the output in 3 different ways:

+* Black & White : Detected text is black.
+Background is white.
+* Grayscale : Detected text is gray.
+Its exact color is proportional to the stroke width detected.
+* Original boxes : The rectangle around the detected is copied as is in the output image.
+Rest of the image is white.

+(following examples are with original boxes)

 | Input | Output |
 | ----- | ------ |
 | [Black border problen](https://raw.githubusercontent.com/jflesch/libpillowfight/master/tests/data/black_border_problem.jpg) | [SWT](https://raw.githubusercontent.com/jflesch/libpillowfight/master/tests/data/black_border_problem_swt.jpg) |